maxlaverse/terraform-provider-bitwarden/docs/index.md

 # Bitwarden Provider

 Use the Bitwarden provider to interact with Bitwarden logins, secure notes, folders and org-collections.
-You must configure the provider with proper credentials before you can use it, and have the [Bitwarden CLI] installed.
+You must configure the provider with proper credentials before you can use it, and have the [Bitwarden CLI] installed (unless you use the experimental `embedded_client` feature).

 ## Example Usage